Essen Cathedral Treasury: Collection

 In addition to the Ottonian artworks, valuable objects from later times also belong to the Cathedral Treasury, such as the Bust of Marsus and sixteen Burgundian fibulae from the fourteenth century.
-Several manuscripts also belong to the Cathedral Treasury, including the Great Carolingian Gospels (Ms. 1) of linguistical and artistic significance, the Liber Ordinarius of Essen (Ms. 19), and the Necrology of Essen (Ms. 20).
+Several manuscripts also belong to the Cathedral Treasury, including the Great Carolingian Gospels (Ms. 1) also known as Essen Cathedral Treasury Hs.
+1 of linguistical and artistic significance, the Liber Ordinarius of Essen (Ms. 19), and the Necrology of Essen (Ms. 20).

 There is also a vitrine in the Treasury with loaned items from the Diocesan Museum, such as the crosier, mitres, pectoral crosses and rings of the deceased Bishops of Essen.